 - Integrate research-based practices into course components

-- Align course design with principles of inclusive, equitable, and trauma-informed instruction
+- Align course design with principles of inclusive and equitable instruction

 “As a starting faculty member I was passionate about teaching but didn’t really know what studentcentered learning meant.
 The CDI helped me to identify key strategies I could use to improve my teaching, and I was able to improve student learning experiences and my evaluations!
 It was truly a game changer for me.”- Jose R. Dinneny, Associate Professor of Biology

 “I decided to join CDI just two weeks after starting at Stanford as a junior faculty.
 I learned many useful teaching strategies, became aware of on campus resources available to Stanford instructors for improving their teaching, and the CDI turned out to be a great opportunity to meet my colleagues across the university who later become my friends and collaborators.
 For these reasons I recommend other interested faculty to join the CDI in the future.”- Guosong Hong, Assistant Professor of Materials Science and Engineering